 Why minor in French?
 Nearly eighty million people speak French as a native language and more than 200 million speak it across the globe.
 It is both a working language and an official language of the European Union, the United Nations, UNESCO, NATO and the International Olympic Committee.

-Learning the French language and the cultures of the 33 countries where it is an official language is important for many majors including International Business and International Studies.
-As the world's number-three destination for foreign investment and its fifth largest economy, France is a crucial economic partner.
-A French minor equips students with knowledge of the cultures related to the language studied, making them better able to understand and work with these communities at home and abroad.
-Knowledge of another language and culture is also desirable in many other professions.
+An intermediate-level proficiency in the French language and cultural competence skills enable you to make wider connections in a globalized world.
+With a minor in French, you can follow French-language news across the globe and gain access to information from francophone cultures that would otherwise be unattainable directly.
+These functional research skills are important for many majors including International Business and International Studies.
 Students who complement their degree in health care, social work, criminal justice, and communications with the study of languages and cultures are better able to understand, serve, and communicate with the diverse population in the US.
 The courses offered for the French minor teach students to identify and appreciate cultural connections and differences, helping them grow into their role as global citizens.

 Admission to the Program